The Evolution of Wayfair & Tax Reform

 “Wholesale changes” and “fast-moving” aren’t phrases often used to describe tax law.
 However, as we approach the second anniversary of the passage of the Tax Cut and Jobs Act (TCJA) and are now over a year removed from the Supreme Court’s ruling on the Wayfair Case, these terms have been used much more frequently.
-With the end of the calendar year quickly approaching it’s a good time to revisit some of the developments stemming from Wayfair and the TCJA to prepare for what’s next.
+With the end of the calendar year quickly approaching, it’s a good time to revisit some of the developments stemming from Wayfair and the TCJA to prepare for what’s next.

 Wayfair: Not Just for Retail.

 The June 2018 Wayfair ruling brought with it a flurry of sales tax activity at the state level.
-Gone are the old physical presence standards of yesterday, replaced by minimal sales and/or transaction thresholds, making it even more challenging to stay on top of tax liability if you conduct business in multiple states.
+Gone are yesterday’s old physical presence standards, replaced by minimal sales and/or transaction thresholds, making it even more challenging to stay on top of tax liability if you conduct business in multiple states.
 Sales tax compliance is now required in most states when reaching $100,000 in sales or 200 transactions.
 Recently, a state tested new waters under the Wayfair ruling by issuing a sales tax filing threshold of $1.
 It’s easy to see how the new filing requirements could add up for businesses with transactions throughout the United States.

 Tax Cuts & Jobs Act

-While tax reform has caused quite a stir, there are many planning opportunities that you can take advantage of no matter your business size or industry.
-These options can help minimize, or even eliminate, taxes created under reform.
+While tax reform has caused quite a stir, there are many planning opportunities that you can take advantage of, no matter your business size or industry.
+These options can help minimize or even eliminate taxes created under reform.